Dwaynew85/keepflix-rails-app/NOTES.md

 [x]has many movies
 [x]has many comments through movies
 [x]Edit: edit name, profile pic and password
-[]Delete account from edit screen
-[]Show: page with user info and comments on movies
+[X]Show: page with user info

+[]Refactor with Partials(video)

 Logins:
 []Facebook
 []Amazon?

+ERRORS:
+[x] RecordNotFound when loading index with no users.
+[x] Default pictures if one isn't added

+[] link to user pages on feed page
+[] scope method to sort feed page my updated comments [] scope to show user's movies in "my movies"